toopay/gas-orm/README.markdown

 * PHP v.5.2.x
 * CodeIgniter v.2.x.x

-## About Gas
+## What is Gas ORM ?

-Gas was a highly optimized ORM that built specifically for CodeIgniter app.
-It uses standard CI DB packages, also take anvantages of its validator class.
-Gas provide methods that will map your database table and its relation, into accesible object.
+A lighweight and easy-to-use ORM for CodeIgniter.
+Gas was built specifically for CodeIgniter app.
+It uses standard CI DB packages, also take anvantages from CI validator class.
+Gas ORM provide a set of methods that will map your database tables and its relationship, into accesible object.

-## Features

-- Supported databases : cubrid, mssql, mysql, oci8, odbc, postgre, sqlite, sqlsrv.
-- Support multiple database connection.
-- Support modular models directories.
-- Multiple relationship (has_one, has_many, belongs_to, has_and_belongs_to) with custom relationship setting (through, foreign_key, foreign_table, self)
-- Auto-create models from database tables and vice versa, and auto-synchronize models-tables by creating migrations file.
-- Per-request caching.
-- Self-referential and adjacency column/data (hierarchical data).
-- Eager Loading, to maximize your relationship queries (for performance manner).
-- Various finder method (can chained with most of CI AR) and aggregates.
-- Validation and auto-mapping input collection, with minimal setup.
-- Hooks points, to control over your model.
-- Extensions, to share your common function/library across your model.
-- Transaction, and other CI AR goodness.

-## Planned Features

-- Support for tree traversal.

-More useful features, but keep both size and performance for a good use.

 ## Documentation and Examples